Those are the feelings I ran into when I first started following my heart.

-What makes following your heart difficult is your resistance to life.
+What makes following your heart difficult is your resistance.
 It’s not inherently hard.

 The good news is that you don’t have to try and get rid of this baggage.
 You don’t have to get rid of your “problems.”

-Each chapter comes with a lesson and three action steps that you can implement.
+Each chapter comes with a lesson and three action steps that you can easily implement.